SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    << 208
    << 208

-If the class, structure, or enumeration type implements both a call-as-function method and one of the methods used by the ``dynamicCallable`` attribute, the compiler gives preference to the call-as-function method.
-For information about the ``dynamicCallable`` attribute, see :ref:`Attributes_dynamicCallable`.
+The call-as-function methods
+and the methods from the ``dynamicCallable`` attribute make different trade-offs between how much information you encode into the type system and how much dynamic behavior is possible at runtime.
+When you declare a call-as-function method, you specify the number of arguments and the type of each argument.
+The ``dynamicCallable`` attribute's methods specify only the type used to hold the array of arguments -- in the most dynamic scenario.

 ..
 XXX Editorial: Do we have a better name than "a call-as-function method"?
    I'm avoiding naming it a ``callAsFunction`` method